IntelLabs/scenario_execution/docs/libraries.rst

    * - ``allow_initial_skip``
      - ``bool``
      - ``false``
-     - If true, allows skipping of states within the ``state_sequence`` without reporting failure.
+     - If true, allows skipping of states at the beginning of ``state_sequence`` without reporting failure.
    * - ``fail_on_unexpected``
      - ``bool``
      - ``true``